hansenjn/MultifocalImaging-AnalysisToolbox/Matlab scripts/README.md

 Jan N. Hansen, An Gong, Dagmar Wachten, René Pascal, Alex Turpin, Jan F. Jikeli, U. Benjamin Kaupp, Luis Alvarez.
 Multifocal imaging for precise, label-free tracking of fast biological processes in 3D. bioRxiv 2020.05.16.099390; doi: https://doi.org/10.1101/2020.05.16.099390.

 ## Dependencies & License Notes
+Some of the presented matlab scripts use functions from MATLAB central.
+To ensure direct application of the programs presented in this repository, we have copied the following matlab scripts from Matlab central into the repositories where they are applied.

-The presented matlab scripts make use of the function mArrow3 from MATLAB central: Georg Stillfried (2021). mArrow3.m - easy-to-use 3D arrow (https://www.mathworks.com/matlabcentral/fileexchange/25372-marrow3-m-easy-to-use-3d-arrow), MATLAB Central File Exchange.
+* **mArrow3**: from MATLAB central: Georg Stillfried (2021). mArrow3.m - easy-to-use 3D arrow (https://www.mathworks.com/matlabcentral/fileexchange/25372-marrow3-m-easy-to-use-3d-arrow), MATLAB Central File Exchange.
 Retrieved May 11, 2021.

-Some of the presented matlab scripts make use of the function powersmooth from MATLAB central: Benjamin Friedrich (2021). powersmooth (https://www.mathworks.com/matlabcentral/fileexchange/48799-powersmooth), MATLAB Central File Exchange.
+* **powersmooth**: Benjamin Friedrich (2021). powersmooth (https://www.mathworks.com/matlabcentral/fileexchange/48799-powersmooth), MATLAB Central File Exchange.
 Retrieved May 12, 2021.

-To ensure direct application of the programs presented in this repository, we have copied the matlab scripts *mArrow3.m* and *powersmooth.m* from Matlab central into the repositories where they are applied.
+* **imsurf**: Matthew Arthington (2021). imsurf: 3D images (https://www.mathworks.com/matlabcentral/fileexchange/28581-imsurf-3d-images), MATLAB Central File Exchange.
+Retrieved May 17, 2021.

 We copied the applying licenses as comments into the copied function files.

 # Description & Examples
 ## 1. Estimating x, y, and z precision from statistics of bead displacement